f-zampieri/smopapi/README.md

 # smop.
 API
 Welcome to the API!
-Below is some info on what I plan on using:
+Below is some info on what I am using:

 ## Lang/Lib:
 * html